pleabargain/storyboard/english_question_words.md

 # Why

+- Why is there such a difference between O.C. and C. celebrations?
 - Why is this robot expensive?
 - Why is the werewolf howling?
 - Why is the maintenance icon a different color?